 A pinched nerve in the spine occurs when a bone spur, herniated disc, or other tissue compresses a nerve, causing pain at the site and potentially wherever the affected nerve travels.
 This is often the case with sciatica – the sciatic nerve is pinched by a herniated disc, a portion of which pushes into the spinal canal and impinges on the sciatic nerve.
 The pain of this impingement sometimes shoots from the lower back, down the buttocks and through one leg.
 It can reach as far as the toes.
 Radiating pain can also occur when sciatica is caused by foraminal stenosis.
 Foraminal stenosis is a build-up of bone or other tissue, and this build-up creates pressure in the passageway through which nerves travel from the spinal canal to the rest of the body.
 In some cases, a pinched nerve resolves on its own.
 Other times, it requires treatment.
-Depending on the severity of the pain, your doctor may recommend a treatment as mild and simple as stretching, or as complex and invasive as open-back surgery.
+Depending on the severity of the pain, your physician may recommend a treatment as mild and simple as stretching, or as complex and invasive as open-back surgery.

 Depending on the cause of your pinched nerve, any of the following surgeries may be recommended: